 My research focuses on issues at the intersection of phenomenology, ethics, epistemology, and feminist philosophy.

 Some other things about me: I am Italian and Canadian, born and raised in Rome.
 I love dogs, classic literature, music, hiking, and traveling.
-I'm married to an epistemologist, and since August 2022, I've been the proud mom of my baby, Delia.
+I spend my life with an epistemologist, and our sweet daughter Delia.

 I am Book Review Editor of The New Yearbook for Phenomenology and Phenomenological Philosophy.